 Virtual Birthday Party Ideas

-If your family is in quarantine, there are still fun ways to connect with your child’s friends online!
+If your family prefers to keep the party virtual, there are still fun ways to connect with your child’s friends online!
 Organize a Zoom celebration to give family and friends a chance to wish them a happy birthday.
 Here are a few ways to make it a memorable day.

 Pick a theme.